asanchez116/Cryptocurrencies/README.md

 ## Overview
 ___
 The purpose of this project is to use an unsupervised machine learning algorithm to analyze a dataset of cryptocurrencies.
+Visualizations displaying groupings of cryptocurrencies and a table of traded showcasing the cryptocurrencies classified by groups is also provided.

 ## Resources
 ___